Sarpy County treasurer submits resignation

 “I’m leaving knowing the office is in great shape,” Jones said.

-The County Board expects to fill the treasurer vacancy within 45 days after Jones’ departure.
+The Sarpy County Board of Commissioners expects to fill the treasurer vacancy within 45 days after Jones’ departure.